-If you haven’t tried facial hair waxing before, it can definitely be daunting and even scary at times.
-Truth is, facial hair waxing is quick and capable of removing even fine hair and can last weeks if done the right way.
-In short, it’s a great hair removal method that won’t break the bank.
+If you haven’t tried facial hair waxing before, it can be daunting and even scary at times.
+The truth is, facial hair waxing is quick and capable of removing even fine hair and can last weeks if done the right way.
+In short, it’s an excellent hair removal method that won’t break the bank.

 However, sometimes, it can go wrong.
 For instance, some women have reported having a pimple after waxing and experiencing extreme redness.
 That is why it’s very important to know what to do first before putting that warm, sticky goo on your face.
-In this article, we talk about how to have a smooth-sailing at-home waxing session.
+In this article, we talk about having a smooth-sailing at-home waxing session.

 Tips For Facial Waxing

-By exfoliating, you remove all excess dirt, dead skin, and oil that aren’t visible to the naked eye.
+You remove all excess dirt, dead skin, and oil that aren’t visible to the naked eye by exfoliating.
 Failure to remove those grimes before can make it harder for the wax to grab hold of the hair.

-Topical creams that have Retin-A or Differin can wear out your skin and make it vulnerable to tearing.
-Additionally, if you’re on antibiotics, it may cause your skin to be overly sensitive, which means, waxing will be very painful.
-So, before doing facial waxing, make sure to know the effects of any medications you’re taking to your skin.
+Topical creams with Retin-A or Differin can wear out your skin and make it vulnerable to tearing.
+Additionally, if you’re on antibiotics, it may cause your skin to be overly sensitive, which means waxing will be very painful.
+So, before doing facial waxing, make sure to know the effects of any medications you’re taking on your skin.

 The Waxing Process

-Waxing is most effective on wax-length ready hair.
-Your facial hair should at least 1/4 inch long.
+Waxing is most effective on wax-length-ready hair.
+Your facial hair should be at least 1/4 inch long.
 If it’s shorter than that, then your waxing process can be futile, and worse, cause ingrown hairs.

 Prepping of the skin

 Apart from exfoliating your face the night before, you also need to prep your skin right before wax application.
 So make sure to properly wash your hands and face to remove any makeup or dirt.
 Pat dry your skin and apply a tiny amount of powder on the area you intend to wax.